turingschool/curriculum/source/projects/battleship.markdown

 * Proficiently use TDD to drive development
 * Practice breaking a program into logical components
-* Learn to implement a REPL interface
+* Practice implementing a useable REPL interface
 * Apply previously learned Enumerable techniques in a real context

 ## Base Expectations

 You are to build a playable game of Battleship that runs in a REPL interface.
+The game will allow a single human player to play against a (simplistic) computer player.

+The game will include several distinct phases:

+1. Ship Placement
+2. Player Turns
+3. Computer Turns
+4. End of Game

 ### Starting a Game

-* The player starts the game by running `ruby battleship.rb`
+* The player starts the game by running `ruby battleship.rb` from within your project directory
 * Then they see:

 ```
 Welcome to BATTLESHIP